kaminenirupeshsai-svg/E-Grievance-Portal/README.md

 # E-Grievance-Portal
-E-Grievance Redressal Portal is a web-based system that enables users to submit, track, and resolve grievances efficiently through a transparent and role-based digital platform.
+A complete web-based platform designed to streamline the submission, tracking, and resolution of grievances for universities and institutions.
 # 🌟 Overview
 E-Grievance Hub is a digital platform that connects Students, Admins, and SuperAdmins in a single transparent workflow.
 It eliminates manual paperwork and delays by enabling online grievance submission and processing.